-When you ask a successful person what assisted them on their road to triumph, many of them will state that they had a mentor.
-A mentor is an adviser offering guidance from their lessons learned.
-A person that is being mentored is called a mentee.
-I have been both during my professional life.
+When you ask a successful person what assisted them on their road to triumph, many of them will state that they had a business coach, sometimes called a mentor.
+A business coach is an adviser offering guidance from their lessons learned.

 As a mentor, I have provided informational sessions answering numerous questions from those seeking to be professional readers.
 I even created a class on this subject for those wishing to make that move.
 I have assisted in increasing the mentee’s self esteem, business acumen and marketing skills.
 For others, it was short term advice for handling issues with clients, setting up a booth at an expo, or giving them valuable contact information.

 Some of the mentees I worked with were for short periods of time, and for others I spent many hours with.
 The type of mentoring I offered depended on the personality of the person and how much free time that I had available.
 Mentoring several people at once, as I have done, does take up a lot of time.
 Sometimes I stopped mentoring a person if they were rude or unappreciative.
 Many people out there that want assistance forget that manners are important.
 Thanking a mentor, even for a quick one answer call, is extremely important.
 Gratitude and appreciation will keep your access open to the mentor.

 As a mentee, I have been very lucky to have such professional and well-known people to lean on during new learning curves, to run marketing ideas past them and to test my products on them.
 Some of my mentors offered quick informational sessions where I was prepared with a list of questions, and others were available on standby for quick tips and advice.
 Each person that has assisted me was gracious and I thanked them profusely for their time.
 They were told how appreciative I was of their time.